Env

 struct Env . fn next¶

 Generate the next envelope value with a provided phase rather than using the internal phasor.
+Works well with a Line UGen.
 Uses the internal params struct for envelope parameters.
 See EnvParams for more details on the parameters.
-Args: trig: Trigger to start the envelope. phase: The current phase of the envelope, between 0 and 1.
-This allows the user to control the progression of the envelope externally rather than using the internal phasor.
-Returns: The envelope value at the specified phase.

 fn next Signature